darinz/DL/07_Transformers/03_vision_transformers.md

 print(patches.shape)  # (1, 196, 768)
 ```

+> **Code Walkthrough:**
-> **Code Commentary:** The convolutional layer with stride and kernel size equal to the patch size efficiently extracts and flattens patches.
+> - The convolutional layer with stride and kernel size equal to the patch size efficiently extracts and flattens patches.
+> - The output is a sequence of patch embeddings, ready for input to the Transformer encoder.

 > **Try it yourself!** Change the patch size and observe how the number of patches $`N`$ changes for a fixed image size.

 ## 3. Position Embedding

 As with NLP Transformers, ViT adds position embeddings to the patch embeddings to retain spatial information.

+> **Explanation:**
+> Position embeddings give each patch a sense of "where" it is in the image, so the model can reason about spatial relationships.
+Without them, the model would treat all patches as unordered.

 #### Intuitive Explanation